← Back to 史記

 4

 He ordered the people to organize into groups of ten and five households, with mutual surveillance and joint responsibility for crimes.
 Those who fail to report crimes are cut in half at the waist; those who report crimes receive the same reward as beheading enemy soldiers; those who conceal crimes receive the same punishment as surrendering to the enemy.
 Families with two or more adult sons who do not establish separate households have their taxes doubled.
 Those with military merit receive higher ranks according to the scale of their achievements; Those who engage in private brawls receive punishments according to the severity of their offenses.
 Those who labor diligently in basic occupations—farming and weaving—and produce abundant grain and silk are exempted from corvée labor.
 Those who pursue secondary occupations and those who are lazy yet poor are enslaved along with their families.
 Members of the royal clan without military merit cannot be registered in the official rolls.
-Clearly establish hierarchies of noble and base, ranks and grades.
-Each according to their status designates fields and houses; ministers and concubines wear clothing according to family rank.
+Clearly establish the hierarchy of noble and base, ranks and grades.
+According to these distinctions, assign fields and houses, servants, concubines, and clothing by household rank.
 Those with merit are illustrious and honored; those without merit, though wealthy, have no splendor.

 5